You can learn how to make the perfect roast beef in the oven. In fact, I think it is one of the easiest main dishes to make.

-Often my choice depends on solon what is available for sale.
+Often my choice depends on what is available or on sale.
 This last week it happened to be that ribeye roasts were on sale.
 These are also known as standing rib roasts when the bone is left in the roast.

 So years ago I was a co-manager at a Kroger store.
 During my training, we received a fair amount of training at the store.
 I spent a month working in a butcher shop.
 It was there I learned about different grades of meat.

 Typically in the grocery stores, you will see three distinct grades of meat, those are select, choice, and prime.

 Prime grade beef is the beef that is the highest of quality.
 The fat marbling is throughout the meat.
 Prime beef has a lot of marbling throughout the meat, less than 5% of all meat is graded prime beef.

 The next best grade of beef is Choice.
 It has less marbling than Prime but more than Select.

 What I honestly like to do is to watch when meat goes on sale is to look at what grade of beef it is.
 I like to compare the price of Prime and Choice grade beef, if the difference is small, I will choose the Prime beef.